|Launch Date||Nov. 14, 1969|

 Between moonwalks, the astronauts enjoyed an upgrade over the accommodations in Apollo 11’s lander: hammocks and blankets.
 Altogether, they were on the lunar surface for 31 hours, 31 minutes, of which nearly 8 hours were spent outside the lunar module -- three times as long as the Apollo 11 astronauts.
 Conrad and Bean covered 0.84 mile (1.35 kilometers) on foot.

-They lifted off from the Moon on 20 November.
+They lifted off from the Moon on November 20.
 After docking with Yankee Clipper in lunar orbit and transferring into it for the ride home, they jettisoned Intrepid and set it to crash into the lunar surface to calibrate the seismometer they had left there.
-It hit the Moon at a speed of 3,735 miles per hour (1.7 kilometers per second), 47 miles (76 kilometers) from the instrument, creating the first artificial moonquake.
+It hit the Moon at a speed of 3,735mph (1.7 kilometers per second), 47 miles (76 kilometers) from the instrument, creating the first artificial moonquake.
 The result was unlike anything experienced on Earth.
 The vibrations didn’t subside significantly for nearly an hour.

 Command module Yankee Clipper is on display at the Virginia Air and Space Center in Hampton, Virginia.
 The Surveyor 3 camera that had been home to the microbial astronauts is on display at the Smithsonian Air and Space Museum in Washington, D.C.